-Soldiering on with exercises that cause tendon and joint pain could ultimately stop you from doing any pressing exercises at all.
+Soldiering on with tricep exercises with dumbebells that can cause tendon and joint pain could ultimately stop you from doing any other pressing exercises at all.
 Say bye-bye bench press!
 Pain is your body’s way of saying that something is wrong and smart exercisers should know the different between exercise-induced muscle pain (good) and tendon and joint pain (bad).

 Luckily, elbow pain during skull crushers and push-downs doesn’t mean you have to stop training your triceps altogether.
-There are several elbow-friendly triceps exercises that are every bit as effective as that deadly duo!
+There are several elbow-friendly triceps exercises for mass that are every bit as effective as that deadly duo!
+Some of these triceps exercises you will be able to do at home or at the gym.

 1. Close grip bench press